nmphu123/game/README.md

-# Game-code-in-Javascript
+# Game code in Javascript
-These games are developed in Javascript.
+- These games are developed in Javascript.
+- Game: Chess, Gomoku, Tic-tac-toe.